BS in Nursing - RN to Bachelor of Science Degree

 All RNs must fulfill the University's 30 credit residency requirement (6 credits earned at another UMS campus may be applied toward residency).

 The School of Nursing recognizes a maximum of 30 nursing credits (RN credit options) transferred from an associate's degree in nursing (ADN) program as basic nursing credits required in the baccalaureate program.
-Nursing credits earned in the ADN program beyond the basic 30 credits may be used as elective credit.
-RNs graduating from a diploma program will be awarded the basic nursing credits (30 credits) for a fee upon successful completion of NUR 308, Concepts of Professional Nursing Practice.
+Nursing credits earned in the ADN program beyond the basic 30 credits may be used as undergraduate elective credit.
+RNs graduating from a diploma program will be awarded the basic nursing credits (30 credits) upon successful completion of NUR 308, Concepts of Professional Nursing Practice.
 Additional information may be obtained through the Office for Prior Learning Assessment.

 Application Deadline: The RN to BS Program offers rolling admissions.
-Students may begin their program of study in either the fall, spring, or summer semester.
+Students may begin their program of study in the fall, spring, or summer semester.

 - This program is open to graduates of both diploma and associate degree nursing programs.